Michigan State vs. Maryland NCAA Football Odds, Plays and Insights | November 13, 2021

 - Maryland's games this year have gone over the total in four out of nine opportunities (44.4%).

-- When Maryland records more than 22.7 points, it is 3-1 against the spread and 4-0 overall.
+- Maryland is 3-1 against the spread and 4-0 overall in games when it scores more than 22.7 points.

-- When Maryland churns out more than 443.2 yards, the team is 3-2 against the spread and 5-0 overall.
+- Maryland is 3-2 against the spread and 5-0 overall when the team totals more than 443.2 yards.

 - The Terrapins have 15 giveaways this season, while the Spartans have 15 takeaways .